Folk Dance Federation of California, South, Inc.

 Mitch & Laurie Allen took over as editors in September, 1982, and upgraded the appearance and format of the new Folk Dance Scene."
 It became more of a magazine rather than a newsletter.

 With the May/June, 1983 issue, the magazine no longer accepted flyers for inclusion.
 Circulation went to Jim Fogle and Fran Slater became the Trouble Shooter with the September, 1983 issue.
 Mitch & Laurie continued the magazine until the October, 1984 issue.

-With the November, 1984 issue of Scene, Marvin Smith and Teri Hoffman became co-editors, a job they continued 14 years until January, 1999.
+Marvin Smith & Teri Hoffman became co-editors with the November, 1984 issue of Scene, and after a bit of a shaky start, continued 14 years until January, 1999.
 They added photographs, did considerable research, and wrote many detailed articles on folk-dance related subjects.